 Stems, leaves or both with some degree of hairiness.
 Violet flowers have 5 petals, with the lower 3 usually larger: The lowest petal forms a spur containing nectar, and the 2 side petals have a tuft of hairs on the inner side.
 The color of this species is variable: Some forms have violet flowers; some have all-white flowers with purple veins on the lower petal.
 A third form, sometimes called the "Confederate violet," has grayish-white petals with violet or blue veins and more solid patches of these colors on the inner portion of the petals, forming a broad, U-shaped eyespot.
 Blooms March–June, and sporadically into early fall.
-Leaves: heart-shaped or rounded, scalloped, usually lower than the flowers.
+Leaves are heart-shaped or rounded, scalloped, usually lower than the flowers.

 Similar species: In Missouri, there are nearly 20 species in the genus Viola.
-Leaf shape and hairiness, habitat and other details are necessary clues to determining exact species.
+Leaf shape and hairiness, habitat, and other details are necessary clues to determining exact species.